 By his own words, hard work and hustle are not just fundamentally important, then, they’re the difference maker.
 This explains exactly why more people are not crushing it: “Too many people don’t want to swallow the pill of working every day, every chance they get” (p 88).

-I love that in book with a wonderful, idealized image – making a living (or even getting rich) by living your passion – Vaynerchuk doesn’t sugar coat it in any way.
+I appreciate that while drawing a wonderful, idealized image – making a living (or even getting rich) by living your passion – Vaynerchuk doesn’t sugar coat the requirements in any way.
 There’s no magic.
 There’s no silver bullet.
 Instead, there’s reality and credibility.

 Vaynerchuk does provide a nice formula to help you take advantage of inexpensive tools that have only recently become available (the “now” part of the title).
 While the general outline and rough plan are his, the passion, patience and hustle, though, are all yours.
 In theory, the hard work doesn’t feel like work if it’s about something you love.